 Q.Which industries make use of data analytics?

 A. Data Analytics is particularly prevalent in the financial services and large scale retail sectors, but it is also growing in importance to smaller-scale businesses as data availability and available processing power grow with each passing year.
-Analytics are also common in fields as diverse as IT Security, Defence and the Physical Sciences from Bioinfomatics to Astrophysics.
+Analytics are also common in fields as diverse as IT Security, Defence and the Physical Sciences from Bioinformatics to Astrophysics.

 Q. How big are the class sizes?